 Demand and Pricing

-1 MTU is equal to 10 kg.
-1 MTU of APT contains approximately 7.93kgs of tungsten.
+1 MTU is equal to 10 kgs and 1 MTU of APT contains approximately 7.93 kgs of tungsten.
 APT and concentrate prices are mainly based on quotations published twice weekly by London’s metal bulletin and other trade journals (ITIA).

 The global tungsten market is mainly driven by China, which will continue to dominate both tungsten supply and consumption.
 The Chinese government’s increased regulations and restrictions on exports of tungsten ore and increased domestic demand resulting from the manufacturing of value added tungsten products has caused China to become a net importer of tungsten concentrate.
 These factors along with China’s high growth in automotive, aerospace, mining and electronics sectors are also a major factor behind its dominant market position.